-In the early 1900s Tisdale relocated to Bishopville from Sumter to benefit from Lee County‘s booming cotton industry.
-Not only did he grow the crop on his vast properties, but he also established two cotton gins in town – one on Main Street and another on Durant Street.
-Both were operating by 1909.
-The great wealth he accrued from the cotton business led to the construction of this home, which he called The Manor.
+In the early 1900s, Tisdale relocated to Bishopville from Sumter to profit from Lee County‘s booming cotton market (2).
+Not only did he grow the crop on his vast acreage, but he also established two cotton gins in town – one on Main Street and another on Durant Street (2).
+Both were operating by 1909 (2).
+The great wealth he accrued from planting allowed him to construct this impressive home, which he called The Manor.

-In the early 1920s cotton prices began to drop and production slowed.
+In the early 1920s, the boll weevil decimated the cotton industry.
+Production dwindled.
 By 1923 neither of Tisdale’s cotton gins were in operation.
-Tisdale continued to suffer financially when he lost most of his savings in the stock market crash of 1929.
-However, he was able to remain in his home until his death in 1960.
-Following his death, Tisdale’s son acquired The Manor.
+Tisdale’s financial decline continued when he lost most of his savings in the stock market crash of 1929.
+However, he was able to retain his home.

-The Manor is listed in the National Register, which notes the following:
+The Manor is listed in the National Register:

 Tisdale amassed a sizable fortune through the cotton industry by 1914 when he began his house on Main Street.
 The house is a two-story, rectangular brick building with a gable roof and two interior brick chimneys.
 On the main façade is a free standing, two-story portico with six wooden Corinthian columns.
 Above the columns is an entablature with round medallions in the frieze and dentils.
 On the roof of the portico is a balustrade and decorative railing.
 The interior details include coffering in the ceiling, dentils, urn and garland designs and other classical motifs.
 At the rear of the house are two original, one-story brick, hipped roof buildings which serve as a garage and storage area for the main house.

 The Manor: Our Resources